 Issues for Wisconsinites

 Health Care Reform: I have the solution to Obamacare.
 Yes, you read that correctly.
-Please watch my full length video on your lunch hour or before you go to sleep.
+Please watch my full length video (on my home page) on your lunch hour at work or before you go to sleep.
+It’s only 43 minutes long.
+I specifically truncated it to this length so that you can prepare of grab your lunch, watch the video & still have time for bathroom break before your lunch hour is up.
 This doesn’t require a law to be passed in order to implement this.
 This is how 80% of Direct Primary Care will be conducted within the next 3-5 years.
 Please watch.

 Jobs, Jobs, Jobs: One word, growth.
 Growth is the key to any economy.
 Most problems in the political arena are solved if Americans have good, secure jobs.
 We need to bring back jobs that have either moved away or gone overseas.
 I managed 1000 accounts from Green Bay to Madison to Rockford Ill. to the lake.
 You can’t take someone to a dance if you don’t ask them.
 We need someone who will go hunt Moby Dick in a rowboat and bring the tartar sauce with.
 Someone like me.
 Energy independence will lead the way to this growth spurt and put America back on top of the world stage both economically and politically.
 China isn’t kicking our butt, we’re parking it on their boot.
 We need to take a stand and bring jobs back here.